-Box E: New South Wales (Australia) State Groundwater Policy

-There had been rapid development of groundwater since the early 1980s, initially for rural towns, industry and mining and more recently for high-value agriculture.
-Besides water allocation, land-use planning, urban planning and environmental protection were seen as critical to the sustainable development of the resource.
-In 1997, the government of New South Wales released its State Groundwater Policy Framework, which was supported by three subsidiary policies on: (i) groundwater quality protection (ii) groundwater quantity management and (iii) groundwater-dependent ecosystems.
-Its guiding principles were a mix of principles, like those underpinning South Africa's National Water Act and unique groundwater principles as elaborated in the chapter Objectives and Principles of this Strategy.

-Implementation was guided by risk assessment, so that increased focus and levels of management would be applied to more stressed aquifers on a priority basis.
-The management tools introduced through the framework document included:
+Bc E New South Wales (Australia) State Groundwater Policy towns, industr allocation, la critical to the South Wales r subsidiary pol and (iii) groun those underp elaborated in Implementati managemen tools introduc • Groundw situations • A Water S • Groundw • Supportin • Creation • An educe n rapid development of groundwater since the early 1980s, initially for rural and mining and more recently for high-value agriculture.
+Besides water -use planning, urban planning and environmental protection were seen as stainable development of the resource.
+In 1997, the government of New eased its State Groundwater Policy Framework, which was supported by three es on: (i) groundwater quality protection (ii) groundwater quantity managemen water-dependent ecosystems.
+Its guiding principles were a mix of principles, like hing South Africa's National Water Act and unique groundwater principles as the chapter Objectives and Principles of this Strategy.
+In was guided by risk assessment, so that increased focus and levels of vould be applied to more stressed aquifers on a priority basis.
+The management d through the framework document included: er management plans (ultimately ~ 20 were developed in high/over-exploited aring Plan based on combined surface and groundwater assessment; er Management Committees; guidelines for local government and industry; aquifer resources and vulnerability maps; on strategy; pechapirms for aroundwater management; o and Villholth (2007)

-- Groundwater management plans (ultimately ~ 20 were developed in high/over-exploited situations); - A Water Sharing Plan based on combined surface and groundwater assessment; - Groundwater Management Committees; - Supporting guidelines for local government and industry; - Creation of aquifer resources and vulnerability maps; - An education strategy; - Legislative mechanisms for groundwater management; - Licensing tools and conditions for users that better reflect resource protection objectives; - Economic instruments applicable to groundwater management.
+- Legislative mechanisms for groundwater management; - Licensing tools and conditions for users that better reflect resource protection objectives; - Economic instruments applicable to groundwater management.